vuejs/v2.vuejs.org/src/v2/guide/style-guide.md

 ### Parent-child communication <sup data-p="d">use with caution</sup>

-**Props and events should be preferred for parent-child component communication, over of `this.$parent` or mutating props.**
+**Props and events should be preferred for parent-child component communication, instead of `this.$parent` or mutating props.**

 An ideal Vue application is props down, events up.
 Sticking to this convention makes your components much easier to understand.
 However, there are edge cases where prop mutation or `this.$parent` can simplify two components that are already deeply coupled.